imagico/openstreetmap-carto-german/README.md

 style.
 The rest of this README is the original text from the international style; see README_DEUTSCH.md for details about the adaptation.

+NOTE THAT THIS IS WORK IN PROGRESS - the style already looks very much like the German style but it is not perfect yet.
+README_DEUTSCH.md has a to-do list and readers are encouraged to participate in fixing, and/or transferring to-do items to proper Github issues.

 # OpenStreetMap Carto